emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

 **AAM/UAM Air Traffic Optimization Using Model Predictive Control (MPC) and Constraint Aggregation**

-We solved high-capacity urban air traffic optimization problems using model predictive control (receding horizon) with constraint aggregation techniques.
-In a multi-agent environment, agent trajectories were optimized based on origin-destination pairs.
-The following optimization paradigms were investigated:
+We solved high-capacity urban air traffic optimization problems using model predictive control with constraint aggregation techniques.
+In a multi-agent environment, agent trajectories were optimized based on origin-destination pairs for the following optimization paradigms:
   - Centralized optimization at each time step
   - Sequential optimization at each time step
   - Sequential optimization for the entire flight trajectory